QuKunLab/APEC/README.md

 Input parameters:

     -s:      The project path.
-    --cfile: “TSNE_by_Accesson.csv” or “monocle_reduced_dimension.csv” file (in result folder) to render the enrichment of marker gene/motif.
+    --cfile: "TSNE_by_Accesson.csv" or "monocle_reduced_dimension.csv" file (in result folder) to render the enrichment of marker gene/motif.
-    --type:  Type of marker, can be “motif” or “gene”.
+    --type:  Type of marker, can be "motif" or "gene".
     --name:  Name of marker.
-    --angle: Angles to rotate the 3D trajectory, default=“30,30”.
+    --angle: Angles to rotate the 3D trajectory, default="30,30".

 Output files: